-Over 15 years in the charity sector I have been involved in responding to stories including fires, armed sieges, deaths, the list goes on.
+Over 20 years in (and around) the charity sector I have been involved in responding to stories including fires, armed sieges, deaths, the list goes on.

-As the Oxfam story develops and their approach swings from atoning to being the victim, I thought it might be interesting to give you an amalgam, made-up, insight in to how crises develop and how charities generally respond.
+As the Oxfam story develops and their approach swings from atoning to victimhood, I thought it might be interesting to give you an amalgam, made-up, insight in to how crises develop and how charities generally respond.

 It is a Friday night, the social media team are turning off Twitter, the media manager has left for the weekend and Directors are working from home.

 As you turn off your computer, the phone rings.
 It is a journalist you don’t know, asking if you’d like to comment on a story about an individual who claims they have been harmed by a staff member.
 The journalist asks for a response in an hour.

 After getting down all the details, you hunt around for the charity’s crisis comms plan and the Out of Hours calling rota.
 The rota is not up to date, and the first three colleagues you call have ‘number unreachable’.
 Eventually you speak to a Director, usually in IT or Finance.
 The crisis has now been running for 45 minutes.

 The Director does not mention the crisis plan, but does suggest you check the client database to see if you can find out more about the alleged victim.
 You point out you don’t have access to this.
 Her next suggestion is to contact the Director for Services.
 And absolutely not to make any comment to the media.
 The hour mark passes.